bitagoras/xtype/README.md

 **Explanation:**

 This is a footnote at the very beginning of the file to indicate the byte order (little or big endian) and acts as the file signature with four magic bytes.
 The 16-bit signed integer has the defined value of 1234.
-A Xenote reader with the wrong byte order would recognize the number as -11772.
-If no such File signature is given, Xenote is specified for little endian byte order.
+A xtype reader with the wrong byte order would recognize the number as -11772.
+If no such File signature is given, xtype is specified for little endian byte order.

 ```
-Xenote: [*] [J] (1234)
+xtype: [*] [J] (1234)
 hex:  2A  4A  D2 04    # little endian (default)
 hex:  2A  4A  04 D2    # big endian
 ```